dekoza/mtgpl/CLB.rst

 :mtgtip:`Safana, Calimport Cutthroat<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/9/e9367f66-6556-459c-a43d-5ba7a84b568d.jpg?1653353546|https://scryfall.com/card/clb/143/safana-calimport-cutthroat?utm_source=api>`
    Menace

    At the beginning of your end step, if you have the initiative, create a Treasure token.
-If you've completed a dungeon, create three of those tokens instead.
+Create three of those tokens instead if you've completed a dungeon.

    Choose a Background (You can have a Background as a second commander.)